Please Baby Please: Plot

-At the Blue Angel Club, Arthur stares longingly at Teddy from across the bar as the Young Gents mess around at the bar; Arthur watches Teddy and the bartender flirt with each other.
-A young woman at the bar, Joanne, tries to get Arthur to dance with her until Dickie, a member of the Young Gents, puts his hand on Joanne's shoulder and shows her his drawings.
-Joanne expresses interest in Dickie, who becomes upset when Joanne won't blow him a kiss.
-Arthur follows Teddy into the bathroom where he and a bartender went.

-Arthur walks into the bathroom and awkwardly washes his hands until Teddy ushers for the bartender, who he was sensually embracing, to leave the bathroom.
-Teddy tells Arthur that he remembers him from "2B," and asks where Suze is.
-Teddy begins flirting with Arthur, sharing that he does not have a father or "a way of being at all."
-Arthur confronts Teddy about the murder the Young Gents committed and Teddy confronts Arthur about being married to Suze.
-Teddy reveals that the Young Gents are preparing for a big fight and Arthur implores him not to.
-Teddy smiles at Arthur and grabs his chin gently; they imply that they'll see each other again.
+At the club, Arthur stares at Teddy as the Young Gents mess around.
+Arthur watches Teddy and the bartender flirt with each other, before following them into the bathroom.
+Arthur awkwardly washes his hands until Teddy ushers for the bartender, who he was embracing, to leave.
+Teddy tells Arthur that he remembers him and begins flirting with him.
+Arthur confronts Teddy about the murder, who reveals that the Young Gents are preparing for a big fight.
+Arthur implores him not to.
+Teddy smiles and grabs Arthur's chin gently; they imply that they'll see each other again.

-Suze has the first of three fantasy sequences in the film, where she dances in Maureen's apartment while the Young Gents writhe around her in underwear and fetish gear.
-Suze comes back to reality, watching Les recite poetry as Baker accompanies him on the drum.
-The room is filled with fellow beatniks, as well as Dickie and Joanne.
-Dickie is deeply moved by the poetry while Joanne laughs loudly at it, eventually causing Les to stop and ask them to leave.
-An argument about etiquette breaks out between Dickie, Les, Baker, Ida, and Joanne and Dickie almost lashes out as Joanne.
-Baker realizes that Dickie is one of the street killers Suze told him about.
-Suze throws several glass bottles at Dickie as Arthur hides his face.
+Suze fantasizes about dancing in Maureen's apartment while the Young Gents writhe around her in underwear and leather.
+Back to reality, Suze watches Les recite poetry as Baker accompanies him on the drum in a room filled with beatniks, as well as Dickie and Joanne, who he met at the bar.
+Dickie is moved by the poetry while Joanne laughs at it, causing Les to ask them to leave.
+An argument breaks out, and Dickie almost lashes out as Joanne.

 Suze and Ida walk down the streets after having left the party and Suze expresses a desire to be considered "imposing."
 Ida muses about the nature of womanhood, marriage, and female friendship while Suze describes what she'd do if she was a man.
-They stop in front of a phone booth that is occupied by Billy in full drag, crying on a payphone and begging their lover to let them come back.
-Suze cries as she watches them on the phone.
+They stop in front of a phone booth that is occupied by Billy in full drag, crying on a payphone and begging a lover to let them come back.
+Suze cries as she watches this.